ThutaCodes/webcortex/README.md

 ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.

 ---

 ## Contact

-For questions, suggestions, or support, please open an issue on the GitHub repository or contact the maintainers at [thutatun533@gmail.com] (mailto:thutatun533@gmail.com).
+For questions, suggestions, or support, please open an issue on the GitHub repository or contact the maintainers at  thutatun533@gmail.com.

 ---